skumar38017/HotelBookingApplication/README.md

 1. BackEnd / Database ( mysql )

-   Install MYSQL DATABASE
+   Install MYSQL DATABASE,
-   Create Database
+   Create Database,
    Create User In MYSQL ( With Grant All privileges on databse )

+2. Django Project
     # 1. Create Virtual Env ( if you are running of local machine / virtual Folder)
             Python -m Venv HotelBookingSite
             source/(Folder)/bin/activate